 There have also been some cases of purchasers being detained for being in the possession of CBD oil products – despite the apparent lawful nature of the product.
 It is important for the consumer to know that there is some risk associated with using CBD oil.

 In December 2018, President Trump signed a new version of the U.S. Farm Bill into law which had pretty major implications with regard to the legality of hemp in the United States.
-Basically, the Bill legalizes the farming/commercial production of hemp – as long as it is grown under specific state regulations that have been approved by the U.S. Department of Agriculture (USDA).
+Basically, the bill legalizes the commercial production of hemp.
+This is as long as it is grown under specific state regulations that have been approved by the U.S. Department of Agriculture (USDA).

 This is a major step forward for domestic hemp production, as over the last several decades (pretty much since the 1930s) the U.S. has had to import nearly all of its hemp from other countries – namely Canada, Eastern Europe, India, and China.

 Now that the government is realizing there is a massive market for hemp-derived products, they are taking measures to ensure that American companies can reap some of the financial benefits, rather than having to outsource everything from foreign entities.

 Of course, the FDA will still have to develop regulations concerning the production and sale of hemp-derived CBD products before they can be fully, 100% legalized in the United States (even though companies have been selling CBD hemp oil at will for the last half-decade).

 The FDA’s regulation of CBD vape oils (and other CBD hemp products) would probably end up being a good thing as it would largely eliminate the substandard, low-quality products that have been flooding the market ever since the boom in CBD popularity (more on that later).